lseper/kuwaraha-filter/README.md

 - Run `python3 ./server`

 The server is now running as well.
 You should be able to interact with the web interface!

+When you are done interacting with the server, run `deactivate` within the terminal.